 You can get tubal ligation done in a hospital or at an outpatient surgical clinic.
 You will get anesthesia, so you won’t feel anything.

-The surgeon will make one or two small cuts in your belly and use a long, thin device similar to a small telescope (called a laparoscope) to cut, seal, band, clamp, or tie your fallopian tubes shut.
+The surgeon will make one or two small cuts in your belly and may pump in gas to inflate it so they can see inside better.
+They’ll use a long, thin device similar to a small telescope (called a laparoscope) to cut, seal, band, clamp, or tie your fallopian tubes shut.
 The doctor will then stitch up your cuts, and you can go home a few hours later.